Ehime Maru and USS Greeneville collision: Prelude

 On 10 January 2001, Ehime Maru, a Japanese fishing trawler owned by the government of Ehime Prefecture, 191 ft in length and measuring 741 gross tons, departed from Uwajima Fisheries High School, a high school in Uwajima, Ehime Prefecture.
 The ship, captained by Hisao Ōnishi, headed for Hawaii on a planned 74-day voyage to train high school students who were interested in pursuing careers as fishermen.
 A total of 35 people were on board Ehime Maru: 20 crewmembers, 13 students, and two teachers.
 The ship's curriculum included long-line tuna fishing, maritime navigation, marine engineering, and oceanography.
 The ship docked at Honolulu Harbor on 8 February.

 On 9 February, USS Greeneville, a U.S. Navy nuclear-powered attack submarine, prepared to depart Pearl Harbor, Hawaii, to perform a public relations mission as part of the USN's Distinguished Visitor Embarkation (DVE) program.
 The program took civilians, members of Congress, journalists, and other "opinion makers" for rides on nuclear submarines to demonstrate the submarines' capabilities; its goal was to demonstrate the need to maintain a fleet of nuclear-powered submarines.
 Greeneville had previously participated in several DVE missions, carrying notable civilians such as Tipper Gore and James Cameron.
-For this mission, Greeneville was to carry 16 civilian Distinguished Visitors (DVs): eight corporate chief executive officers CEOs, six of them with their spouses; and a free-lance sports writer with his spouse.
+For this mission, Greeneville was to carry 16 civilian Distinguished Visitors (DVs): eight corporate chief executive officers (CEOs), six of them with their spouses; and a free-lance sports writer with his spouse.
 The CEOs were in Hawaii to assist a fundraising effort to restore the retired battleship Missouri.
-This DVE visit had originally been arranged by retired Rear Admiral Richard C. Macke.
+This DVE visit had originally been arranged by retired Rear Admiral Richard C. Macke who was a former commander of the Pacific region before his early retirement in 1996 and volunteered for the Missouri Memorial Association.
 Accompanying the DV civilians on the mission was Navy Captain Robert L. Brandhuber, Chief of Staff for Rear Admiral Albert H. Konetzni Jr., the commander of the submarine component of the United States Pacific Fleet, abbreviated as COMSUBPAC.
 The captain of the Greeneville, Commander Scott Waddle, had commanded the submarine during several previous DVE missions.

 Before departing for the mission, Commander Waddle was informed that the ship's Analog Video Signal Display Unit (AVSDU) was inoperative.
 The AVSDU was an analog video monitor, located forward of the submarine's periscope in the control room, that displayed information from the submarine's three sonar stacks and screens.
 The monitor helped communicate sonar information to the officer of the deck.
 Waddle decided to continue with the mission without attempting to repair the monitor, believing that it was not a crucial piece of equipment.